Requirements and Limitations

 The following sections provide information about the software requirements that your deployment must meet.

-Unified Communications Manager and the IM and Presence Service both provide interfaces that you can use to configure and manage the system.
+Unified Communications Manager and the Instant Messaging and Presence both provide interfaces that you can use to configure and manage the system.
 You can access the interfaces by using the browsers and operating systems listed in the following table.
 Cisco does not support or test other browsers.

 You can access Unified Communications Manager with this browser...